woile/woile.github.io/posts/helm-3-crafting-a-chart.md

 same principle applies to Helm.
 There's an interesting [discussion in the helm repo][helm_discussion] about this.

-Ideally, your custom values shouldn't live inside the chart.
-They should be passed to the chart.
+Ideally, your custom values should live outside the chart, and they should be given to the chart.

 Let's see a setup example for the `auth-service`.